Kawanishi Baika: History

+By late 1943, Japanese officials had witnessed of the strategic bombing of Germany, and there was a growing suspicion that the Allies would soon attempt to bomb the Japanese home islands with their increasingly capable bombers, such as the Boeing B-29 Superfortress.
+Recognising that existing piston-engined fighter aircraft, such as the Mitsubishi A6M Zero and Mitsubishi J2M Raiden, would not be sufficiently capable against the looming bomber threat, there was an identified need for a better counter to this upcoming threat and motivated Japan to look towards the latest innovations of the Axis powers.
+Japanese military attachés had become aware of Germany's wartime aeronautical advances, such as the Messerschmitt Me 163 Komet rocket-powered interceptor aircraft, which motivated Japan to enter negotiations with Germany to secure their technical assistance.
+In late 1943, these talks led the granting of a licence to produce both the Me 163, its Walter HWK 509A rocket engine, and various other advances.

-Nazi Germany supplied the Japanese with a great deal of technical data, including details of the Argus As 014 pulse jet engine.
-It remains debatable whether that technical data included examples of the V1, let alone the piloted Fieseler Fi 103R (Reichenberg).
-It is noted that wartime U.S. intelligence reports stated that the Japanese knew of the V-1 by October 1943, and one report stated that Japan received one example in November 1944.
-The reports also suggested that the Japanese were very interested in the V-1 air-launching techniques as used by the Germans.
+Accordingly, Nazi Germany would supply the Japanese with a great deal of technical data, including details of the Argus As 014 pulse jet engine and the Fieseler Fi 103R Reichenberg (the piloted version of the V1 flying bomb.
+Wartime U.S. intelligence reports stated that the Japanese were aware of the V-1 by October 1943; furthermore, one report stated that Japan received one example in November 1944.
+These reports also suggested that the Japanese were very interested in V-1 air-launching techniques.
 One U.S. Army Air Force document from 1946 shows the Baika as being a copy of the Reichenberg.
 The cargo manifest of the Japanese submarine I-29 lists a single V-1 fuselage as being included in a shipment of equipment.
-Some contemporary Japanese historians debate on what, if any, V-1 and Fi 103R data the Japanese actually received and whether the Baika may simply have been an independent design.
+Some contemporary Japanese historians have debated on what, if any, data on the V-1 and Fi 103R that the Japanese had actually received and whether the Baika may simply have been an independent design.
 The only tangible outcome of the Axis cooperation, however, was the construction of prototypes of the Maru Ka10 pulse-jet engine which was to power the Baika.